lennyleadership/zhichang/content/docs/02 Working Situations/33_how_to_troubleshooting.md

 In other cases, the problematic location are not easily identified, then we could use fish-bone diagram, and we could leverage many resources, such as brain storming with co-workers, vendor technical support,  user group forum.

-case #1: layout current batch against previous batches
+case #1: layout current batch against previous batches when we failed CALA PT

 <b><font class = "font_upper">When solving problem</font></b>: